Things to do in Braga

 Strolling through Braga’s historic center is one of the top things to do in Braga.
 Here you’ll find:

-- Arco da Porta Nova: An impressive archway symbolizing the city’s historical entrance.
+- Arco da Porta Nova: An impressive archway symbolizing the city’s historical entrance, originally part of the medieval wall and known as the new gate.

 Why Visit?
 The historic center is perfect for immersing yourself in Braga’s rich history and architectural beauty.